Table Of Contents

 Quarter-Pallet Display

-quarter pallet display is a custom corrugate floor display offering one-sided shopping access.
-It's designed to hold significant weight and offers easy access for shoppers.
+A quarter pallet display is a custom corrugate floor display with one-sided shopping access.
+It's designed to hold significant weight and is easy for shoppers to access.

 Half-Pallet Display